apache/cloudstack-documentation/source/adminguide/accounts.rst

 .. image:: /_static/images/configure-staticpin-2fa-form.png
    :width: 400px
    :align: center
-   :alt: Configure staticpin 2FA form
+   :alt: Configure static PIN 2FA form

 ..
-Note:: While user configures 2FA, verification of the 2FA code is must to complete the process.
+Note:: While the user configures 2FA, verification of the 2FA code is a must to complete the process.

-The admin has the capability to mandate 2FA for users.
-The setting ``mandate.user.2fa`` is used to enable 2FA for the user.
-In that case the user must configure 2FA during their first login into CloudStack.
+The admin has the capability to mandate 2FA for users via the setting ``mandate.user.2fa``.
+In this case the user must configure 2FA during their first login into CloudStack.

-The user's first login page to configure 2FA looks like the below,
+The user's first login page to configure 2FA looks like the below.

 .. image:: /_static/images/configure-2fa-at-login-page.png
    :width: 400px
    :align: center
    :alt: Configure 2FA at login page

-For the existing users, admin can mandate 2FA using the 'updateUser' API with the parameter 'mandate2FA'.
+For the existing users, the admin can mandate 2FA using the 'updateUser' API with the parameter 'mandate2FA'.

-Admin can also disable 2FA for users using the action button as shown below,
+The admin can also disable 2FA for a user using the action button as shown below.

 .. image:: /_static/images/disable-2fa.png
    :width: 400px